StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.4
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.5

 ## What's new

+### Version 0.1.5

+1. Demonstrate running Stan on JuliaBox.
+A Notebook example has been added in the Examples/Notebook directory.

 ### Version 0.1.4